BolajiAyodeji/Blogposts/cld5q5a8l00010al67qotekrc.md

 2. A working programming IDE (I use vscode; you can also try it).
 3. A stable internet connection.
 4. Optionally, you can study these [data models](https://commercelayer.io/docs/data-model) to understand the key Commerce Layer API entities, their mutual relationships, and common usage.

-## A Premise to Composable Commerce
+## Introduction to Composable Commerce

 Before we proceed, let’s understand what the concept “composable” means.
 Before now, ecommerce websites were built with a monolithic architecture where all components (frontend, backend, content, and commerce data) were coupled into one system.
 Over time, this approach posed different weaknesses related to speed, flexibility, scalability, security, modularity, etc. Most importantly, it became difficult for different sub-teams in an engineering team to effectively build in development and collaborate on the product—leading to a poor developer experience.
 All these weaknesses directly affect the sales and customer retention part of an ecommerce business, which shouldn’t be the case.
 Hence, there was the rise of a better approach that allows for an independent and agnostic setup for all teams (frontend, backend, content, etc.) and effective product development flow.
 This approach, called “composable commerce,” allowed for a better developer experience, more room for creativity and innovation from each team, more room for adapting to new market opportunities, and eventually, customer satisfaction, increased revenue, and customer retention.